isotopp/isotopp.github.io/_posts/2020-06-08-waffle-house-index-of-tooling.md

 and

-- If you shop uses CPU load alerting, changes are that their tooling and education is in need of emergency updating.
+- If your shop uses CPU load alerting, chances are that their tooling and education is in need of emergency updating.